 Your Return Policy sign should be at the location where you are most likely to make a transaction such as your sales counter, cash register, or packing area.
 It would be a good idea to post an additional sign in another visible location.

 Posting your Return Policy sign prevents returns not consistent with the established return policy.
 In addition, informing the customers in advance might make them more comfortable knowing your Return Policy before they decide to purchase an item.

 Take a photo of your Return Policy signs.
 Save the photos of your Return Policy in case you need to prove your Return Policy was posted.
 You can also use these photos for handy reference next time you host an Open Studio.
 It will help you remember all the things you need to get ready.

 Prepare your invoices in advance with your Return Policy on the invoice.
-This can either be on the invoice in your computer, (ready to fill out with the customers name and the items purchased) or have a pre-printed invoice book ready.
+This can either be on the invoice saved on your computer, (ready to fill out with the customer's name and the items purchased) or have a pre-printed invoice book ready.
 Print, stamp or use a sticker label of your Return Policy on the pre-printed Invoice book or sales receipt.

 Do you have a way that you handle your Return Policy at Open Studio events that you would like to share with other artists and craftspeople?
 Please feel welcome to share your ideas in the comments.

 This post was updated on January 9, 2022